 KES uses strategies within the national curriculum and beyond to secure such outcomes for students.
-The examples that follow show some of the many ways the school seeks to instil British Values.
+The examples that follow show some of the many ways the school seeks to instil Community Values.

 |KES offers a range of opportunities for students to access democracy and play an active part in making democratic systems work.
 The impact of this is a greater understanding of the importance of democratic processes in modern Britain and also how they work.